 When Gottschalk returned to the States, he toured extensively.
 His work feeds into ragtime.
 He was one of the most popular American composers until audiences realized he was part African descent.

 Our country was even more racist than it is now, so the pianist turned his focus to the Caribbean and Latin America.
 He traveled through Cuba and Puerto Rico where he composed “Souvenir de Porto Rico: Marche des gibaros, Op.
 31.”
 Jíbaros are the mountain farmers who are the iconic Puerto Rican folk character.
 What an interesting look into a past that is mostly hidden in time.

 Gottschalk’s most famous composition is “Bamboula, Op.
 2.”
 It’s the “Danse Des Nègres” (Dance of the Blacks).
 Listen to how much it sounds like ragtime.

 His work can be hard to play because he captures the percussive nature of the music, and African polyrhythms.
 Polyrhythms are difficult to play.
 Try beating out rhythms in 2, 3 and 5 at the same time.
 We’ve seen artists like Pedrito Martínez and Bobby Sanabría do it.
 They must have two or three brains.

 Gottshalk died of yellow fever on tour in Rio de Janeiro, Brazil in 1869.
-He is buried at Green-Wood Cemetery in Brooklyn.
+He is buried in Brooklyn’s Green-Wood Cemetery.